Love them or hate them; there’s no denying that tattoos have a fascinating history.

-It is believed tattooing stemmed a form of healing similar to acupuncture, and evolved into the art form it is today.
+It is believed tattooing stemmed from a form of healing similar to acupuncture and evolved into the art form it is today.

 No longer a form of rebellion, the art of tattooing has become more widely accepted than ever.